Summer heat can leave us feeling and looking a bit wilted. Here are some tips to help you look fresh and polished, even when it’s hot hot hot. 🌞

 ✅ “Structure” doesn’t have to mean a fitted garment.
 Details like collars, set in sleeves on shirts or creases on the front of trousers provide structure even on more relaxed fits.
 Rolling up sleeves to expose wrists can also add structure to an outfit.

 Chico’s always has some nice no-iron linen shirts.
-This light blue striped number will work for many of you Summers.
+This pretty pink striped number will work for many of you Summers.

 Navy always looks crisp paired with white pants or jeans.
 This no-iron cotton-blend shirt (Misses / Plus) is available in several other colors too.

-Here’s a linen shirt in a floral print that’s a bit bolder and not too sweet.
+Here’s a linen shirt in a paisley print that’s a bit bolder and a nice alternative to florals.
 This one’s available in Misses, Petite & Tall sizes (2-20/22).
-I think this bright color scheme will work for some of you Winters.
+This color scheme is great for you Autumns!

 These sleek linen pull-on trousers are a bit more spendy, but have excellent reviews.
-This is the navy, but several other colors are available (and many are on sale).
+This is the navy, but several other colors are available (and some are on sale).
 Sizes 00-18.

 Go easy on makeup & accessories